spences10/blog.scottspence.me/src/pages/2016/2016-12-03-My-First-VSCode-Extension/index.md

 date: "2016-12-03"
 title: "My first Microsoft Visual Studio Code [VSCode] extension"
 tags: ['Information','vscode','extension']
-excerpt: "I'm a published developer! [sort of] Well that was a bit painful, well not actually I mean from the documentation I feel I was a bit mislead."
 published: true
 ---

+I'm a published developer! [sort of] Well that was a bit painful, well not actually I mean from the documentation I feel I was a bit mislead.

 ![market-place-image](./visual-studio-marketplace.png)